 It’s reported that only 12 of these cars were packaged and released on the Blue Card with white Collector Number 271 due to the way the cards were printed 12 to a sheet.

 There have only been six of these Collector Number 271 Funny Cars found to still be carded today.
 To date, no variations of this car have been found.
 Note: This Hot Wheels car must be in the #271 package to realize the value noted.
-Value: $3,500 blister pack.
+Furthermore, its value is $3,500 blister pack.

 Purple is a very rare color for this car.
 Most of the 442s are magenta and often get confused for the $5,000 purple color.
-There are also the more notable colors of salmon or hot pink.
+Furthermore, there are also the more notable colors of salmon or hot pink.
 Value: Between $1,400 and $2,000.

 The very rare “Ed Shaver” Custom AMX was another U.K. exclusive and has only been found in blue, the color of the real Ed Shaver AMX racecar.
 It was packaged on the 1970 U.K. “Exclusive Racing Car Series” card, which were just like the U.S. “Exclusive Grand Prix Series” style cards but with the different name.
 Included in the blister pack was an “Ed Shaver” decal sheet.
 This is the only difference between the “Ed Shaver” car and the normal blue Custom AMX release.
 Ed Shaver was a U.S. serviceman based in the U.K., and Mattel sponsored his Drag Racer AMX.
 This specially packaged AMX is probably the most sought after die-cast AMX replica ever produced.